mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 ## Inverse Kinematics

 We determined the joint angles necessary to move the end effector to a specific coordinate using inverse kinematics.
-To do that, we approximated using the Newton-Ralphson method.
+To do that, we approximated the angles Newon-Ralphson method.

 - Used the two equations obtained from Forward kinmatics and third equation regarding the orientation of the end effector.
 - Initial guesses were made for theta1, theta2, and theta3.